victor-kindrat/My-old-portfolio/README.md

 # Porfolio 1.0
+HTML/CSS projet.
 This is my first portfolio, created in Creator IT Academy.
 This portfolio contains information about me and my main projects and can help me get a job. 💻
 ---

 #### You can look preview here: